 - Community Based Placement: A Student enrolled in a CBL course is required to participate in a Community Based Placement during the semester.
 The type of placement will depend on the course a student is enrolled in.
 The student will work with the CBL office to select the placement that best fits the needs of the course as well as what works within the student’s schedule.
 A student must remember that the placement is a course requirement and is an academic commitment that takes priority over clubs and non academic events.
 If the student is an athlete, the student must inform the CBL office at the beginning of the semester of their athletic practice/game commitments, as this may limit the choice of placement.

 - Required CBL Placement Hours: A student enrolled in a CBL course will be required to complete a set number of CBL Placement Hours during the semester.
 The number of hours depends on the level of course as well as what is set by the professor.
 Hours are spread across the semester and should not be completed in large chunks unless the course syllabus specifies differently.
-A student must complete between 20 hours and 40 hours per semester for each standard CBL course, however some courses may require more.
+A student, on average, completes between 20 hours and 40 hours per semester for each standard CBL course, however some courses may require more.
 The professor will inform the CBL student of the hours required either on the syllabus or during the first week of classes.
 Please be advised that if a student is enrolled in more than one CBL course during a semester, the student will be required to complete the hour requirements for each course.
 This could be time consuming for students, so a student must schedule their time to allow for both placements/hours or withdraw from one of the courses.

 - Learning from Reflection: There are three main components to any CBL program or course: reflection, reciprocity and exposure to and appreciation of difference.
 Reflection requires that students understand the broader historical, social, political, economic, environmental and/or physical/natural contexts of their experience in the community.
 A student enrolled in a CBL course will be required to reflect on their experiences through reflection activities.
 Across our CBL courses, reflection has taken on many forms including research projects, short papers, oral presentations, journals, collaborative projects and/or creative projects.
 The professor will inform the CBL student of the reflection assignments on the syllabus during the first week of classes.
 Reciprocity means that all parties (students, professors and Community Partners) involved in the CBL experience are teaching and learning.
 Our CBL courses and programs emphasize partnerships where defining and assessing community needs and developing approaches to address those needs is done collaboratively between the students, professors and the Community Partners.
 Lastly, our CBL program emphasizes opportunities to explore and better understand difference.
 In addition to emphasizing race, ethnicity, gender and sexuality, which are typically the foci of many diversity initiatives, our CBL courses also open the doors of understanding to social class, geography, disability, and age.
 What is especially rewarding is that CBL allows for the understanding of diversity in all its forms from a more personal and critical perspective.
 Community Partners are encouraged to ask the students placed at their agency about their assignments and offer assistance or additional information as needed.
 The more the student understands the agency, the more the student learns both in class and out.